ntakcat/vim-hitouch/README.md

 ```

 ## :Direct ##
-Use the given value directly. 'value' is a two digit hexadecimal number or color name.
+Use the given value directly. 'value' is a '#' + two digit hexadecimal number, or color name.
 ```
 hitouch#Direct(value)
 hitouch#DirectFG(value)